 The Independent Living Council of Wisconsin

-The Council is a group of Wisconsinites appointed by the Governor to plan Independent Living Services for people with disabilities in Wisconsin.
+The Council is a body of Wisconsinites appointed by the Governor to plan Independent Living Services for people with disabilities in Wisconsin.
 Most Council members have disabilities themselves.

 Full inclusion of people with disabilities in society